Mount Lebanon: Political term

+Historically, "Mount Lebanon" referred primarily to the mountain range rather than to a single political or administrative territory.
+Different parts of the range were also known by regional names: the southern section was commonly referred to as Jabal al-Druze or Jabal al-Shuf, while the northern section was sometimes called Jabal Kisrawan.

 Mount Lebanon also lent its name to two political designations: a semi-autonomous province in Ottoman Syria that was established in 1861 and the central Governorate of modern Lebanon (see Mount Lebanon Governorate).
-The Mount Lebanon administrative region emerged in a time of rise of nationalism after the civil war of 1860.
+The Mount Lebanon administrative region emerged in a time of the Rise of nationalism under the Ottoman Empire after the civil war of 1860.
 France intervened on behalf of the local Christian population and Britain on behalf of the Druze after the 1860 massacres in which 10,000 Christians were killed in clashes with the Druze.
 In 1861, the "Mount Lebanon" autonomous district was established within the Ottoman system, under an international guarantee.
 The Maronite Catholics and the Druze founded modern Lebanon in the early eighteenth century, through the ruling and social system known as the "Maronite-Druze dualism" in Mount Lebanon Mutasarrifate.

 For decades, the Christians pressured the European powers to award them self determination by extending their small Lebanese territory to what they dubbed "Greater Lebanon", referring to a geographic unit comprising Mount Lebanon and its coast, and the Beqaa Valley to its east.
 After the First World War, France took hold of the formerly Ottoman holdings in the northern Levant, and expanded the borders of Mount Lebanon in 1920 to form Greater Lebanon, which was to be populated by remnants of the Middle Eastern Christian community.
 The Christians ended up gaining territorially, but the new borders merely ended the demographic dominance of Christians in the newly created territory of Lebanon.